hmyin516/EPE_Machine_Learning/LBN/README.md

 ```
 ## Top Tagging
-The top-tagging `train/LBN_TopTagging.ipynb` is the most complete notebook
+The top-tagging `train/LBN_TopTagging.ipynb` uses the Lorentz Boost Network to classify a top tagging dataset.
 ## 5-Classifier
-Work in progress
+Run convert.py with directory of downloaded five-classifier data files for preprocessing.
+`LBN_5Class.ipynb` uses the Lorentz Boost Network to classify a 5 jet dataset.